Grants and Contracts

 - CBER faculty have been awarded leadership grants of more than $5.5 million to prepare doctoral students

-- Events: CBER Researcher Scientists have sponsored conferences and events including the Postsecondary Disability Training Institute and the Northeast PBIS Leadership Forum
+- Events: CBER Researcher Scientists have sponsored conferences and events including the Postsecondary Disability Training Institute and the Northeast PBIS Leadership Forum:

 Center for Education Policy Analysis, Research, and Evaluation (CEPARE)